AmaliaEG/ActNext/ActNxtFrontend/src/store/StoresREADME.md

 `loadAuth` tries to load the persisted valued from the storage, and converts the string values back into JavaScript objects, so we can use them accordingly.
 When all of this is done, hydrated is set to true, to tell the UI that it is safe to render.

-`login` takes userInfo as a parameter, which is persisted to the storage resulting in a new state.
+`login` takes accessToken as a parameter, which is persisted to the storage resulting in a new state.

 `logout` removes the persited data from the storage, and resets the store back to its initial state.